antoniodeluca/dn2a/README.md

 # Helper Modules #

 ## DN2A ##
-Module for fast creation and training/querying of Neural Networks.
+Helper module for fast creation and training/querying of Neural Networks.

 ----------